edgi-govdata-archiving/overview/gsoc/proposal-Category-Class-Testing.md

 **Open Source Project(s) you are working on or would like to:**

+Some projects Im particularly proud of are [tagWorld](https://github.com/ishoshani/tagWorld) and [Gomoku8](https://github.com/ishoshani/Gomoku8).
-Well everything is on github, but I would like to eventually see this web monitor turn into a predictor, where we use the machine learning to not only decide which changes are important, but which seemingly unimportant changes lead to bigger ones later.
+On this project I would like to eventually see this web monitor turn into a predictor, where we use the machine learning to not only decide which changes are important, but which seemingly unimportant changes lead to bigger ones later.

 **Teamwork:**

 I have led a small technical team in the Portland Start-up weekend 2017.
-Our small Alternate Reality Web application won some small awards.
+Our small Alternate Reality Web application won some awards.
 I have also worked with larger groups developing research software in the classroom, as well as with a partner and professor mentor at an REU at NYIT working on predicting falls.
 The REU included weekly presentations and lead to me presenting our work at a conference.

 **Interests:**